dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 After the initial response is prepared, the server MUST attempt to combine the responses for individual (QNAME, QCLASS, QTx) combinations into the response for the first query.
-If a recursive server does not yet have those responses available it MUST first make appropriate outbound queries to populate its caches.
+If a recursive server does not yet have those responses available it MAY first make appropriate outbound queries to populate its caches.

 For each individual combination the server MUST evaluate the resulting